-3. To obtain an employer-provided cell phone or data device, signature approval by the Chief Financial Officer and vice president or dean is required.
-For plan changes that result in an increased cost or procurement of equipment and/or accessories that total more than $100, signature approval by the vice president or dean is required.
+3. To obtain an employer-provided cell phone or data device, or for plan changes that result in an increased cost or procurement of equipment and/or accessories that total more than $100, signature approval by the vice president or dean is required.
 For new activations or changes outlined above, the University-Provided Wireless Device Request form (Attachment A) must be completed and sent to Communication Services.

 4. Each employee shall be responsible for the safekeeping, care, and custody of the cell phone and/or data device assigned.

 5. Cell phones and data devices should be used for official university business only; they are not to be used for personal use except for incidental uses or in emergencies.
 If it is necessary to use a TTU-provided cell phone for personal calls or text messages, the costs for such uses must be reimbursed.